Tips on planning for a flood.

 - Throw out food contaminated by either flood waters or being left in an unplugged fridge.

-- Contact your insurance and utility companies.
+- Contact your utility companies.

 Taking care of mental health during flood events